vlsunil/linux/Documentation/riscv/hwprobe.rst

       programs (it may still be executed in userspace via a kernel-controlled mechanism such as the vDSO).

+  * :c:macro:`RISCV_HWPROBE_BASE_BEHAVIOR_V`: Support for Vector extension, as defined by verion 1.0 of the RISC-V Vector extension.

 * :c:macro:`RISCV_HWPROBE_KEY_IMA_EXT_0`: A bitmask containing the extensions that are compatible with the :c:macro:`RISCV_HWPROBE_BASE_BEHAVIOR_IMA`: base system behavior.